 Terese focuses her practice in the following areas:

 - Adoption.
 Terese has experience in a broad array of adoptions, including direct adoptions, stepparent adoptions, and relative adoptions.

 - Abuse and Neglect.
 A focus of Terese’s practice since 2003.
 She has taken the time and discipline to attain certification as a Child Welfare Specialist.
 Terese has also assisted parents whose rights have been suspended achieve reunification while ensuring safety of the children.

 - Appeals.
 Terese has over 20 years experience appealing criminal and family matters to the Michigan Court of Appeals.

 - Grandparent Rights.
 Many family law attorneys are reluctant to pursue the area of grandparent rights as it is often fraught with heartache and frustration.
-Terese believes too often parents’ and/or grandparents’ feelings override the best interest of a child in these matters and seeks to provide a child with the precious relationship with a grandparent in a healthy environment.
+Terese believes that too often, parents’ and/or grandparents’ feelings override the best interests of a child in these matters.
+She seeks to provide a child with a precious relationship with their grandparents in a healthy environment.

 - University of San Francisco Law School, JD